SuperMaZingCoder/Good-Minecraft-Seed-Generator/README.md

 # Good-Minecraft-Seed-Generator
 A program to create good Minecraft seeds.
+NOTE: The code is not fully hear yet because I am in the process of finding a license that fits the project.

 ___
+## Update #2 (Taken From My Reddit Post)

-## Intro
+### Intro
 Hey everyone and welcome to my first update post for my "good-seed-generator".
 In this update, I created a super simple program that generates a list of 100 seeds.